 - a.
 In order to lawfully hunt the above large game animals (Bear, Whitetail Deer (Antlered and Antlerless), Turkey (Gobbler only), and Wild Boar), a Citizen must possess a valid hunting license and a WMA hunting permit.
 WMA hunting permit applications are available from the Division of Natural Resources Law Enforcement Section (Natural Resources Police Officers).
 If selected for a permit, a Citizen shall pay the permit fee of \$25.00 before the permit is issued.
 Maps of the WMA are available from the Division of Natural Resources Law Enforcement Section. - b.
 Bear, Whitetail Deer (Antlered and Antlerless), Turkey (Gobbler only), Wild Boar hunting season is on Thursday and Friday of the Boys State week.
 Turkey hunting shall end at 1 p.m..
 Daily limit is one (1) each of the above game animals.
-Season limit is one (1) each of the above game animals.

-- c.
-Each Citizen locating and harvesting one of the above game animals must attach a completed field tag to the animal and immediately transport said animal to the Division of Natural Resources Law Enforcement Section (Natural Resources Police Officers) for checking and re-tagging. - d.
+Season limit is one (1) each of the above game animals. - c.
+Each Citizen locating and harvesting one of the aforementioned game animals must attach a completed field tag to the animal and immediately transport and return said tagged animal to the Division of Natural Resources Officer, who will be located at the entrance to the WMA near Randolph Cottage. - d.
 The hunting with the use of bait in the WMA is strictly prohibited.